junh1024/junh1024-Documents/Music/How to make good mixes.md

 - If there's a song that doesn't ascend key at the end and you want it to so it fits better, you can force it up using pitchshifting.
 This might make the song better & also increase energy.
 - pitchshifting may create artefacts, see my [Pitchshifting Tips in my Mashup Guide](https://github.com/junh1024/junh1024-Documents/blob/master/Music/How%20to%20make%20good%20mashups%20V2.md#pitchshifting-tips)

-Instruments
----
-You can overlay 2 clips to join them, with a section of 8 bars (or longer), maybe with a hi &/ lopass on 1 or both.
-Sometimes you might need more separation than EQ to help glue them together.
-You can use Yellow DrumExtract to isolate the drums, or you can use VSTi to recreate some motifs.
-As of mid-2020, there are 2 DJ apps that have vox/drums/other separation.
-I expect more will follow, and VSTs too.

 Fades
 ---
 You can do fades to join 2 clips.
 The simplest fade is a crossfade, where 1 clip (slowly) fades out while the other fades in.
 Your DAW may do automatic crossfades if you overlap 2 clips, or you can manually fade 2 clips on separate tracks for more control.
 You could also do a L-fade where 1 clip fades out but the other cuts in.
 As for length of fade, what's appropriate can vary by genre.
 For house, there's the standard 32 beat or 8 bar crossfade.
 But for rock, a fast fade or a cut may be appropriate.
 For pop, it's tricky & depends on song.
 You could also do a more sophisticated split-combine frequency fade (maybe available under a different name), where you start from the top/right of the frequency and move to the bottom/left, and progressively lowpass the outgoing song & un-hipass the incoming song so that the frequency ranges form a whole, but of different songs.

+8olei
+---
+I dub thee 8olei transition, short for 8-bar OverLap and EqualIzer.
+You overlay 2 clips cut to 8 bars long with aligned phases (phrase matching), with a hi &/ lopass on 1 or both.
+It's suggested to have only 1 clip with drums, to avoid double drums clashing.
+If you need more separation than EQ to, try Yellow DrumExtract to isolate drums, Cockos ReaFIR in compress mode to turn down harmonics, or VSTi & MIDI to recreate some motifs.
+It's also suggested the incoming song to have a small breakdown, or a transition to a new part of the song at the end, to distract the listener.
+When done right, the 8olei transition sounds really good, cuz songs usually introduce new elements in blocks, not by fades.
+Hence, it's very song-like.
+It depenz on how much variation your song has, to get the flexibility you need to choose a good transitioning section.

 My Philosophy
 ---